StingrayFG/BlanksShopUI/README.md

 This project is a React based UI implementation for the BlanksShop application.
 It includes simple catalog, products pages and authorization.
-Web interface is dependent on the application backend (https://github.com/StingrayFG/BlanksShopCore)
+Web interface is dependent on the application backend: https://github.com/StingrayFG/BlanksShopCore

 Catalog page example: